WALL-E (character): WALL-E

 WALL-E then shows his motherboard that is damaged beyond repair to EVE and tells her that his replacements are halfway across the galaxy.
 This finally makes EVE agree to fulfill her original directive if only to get him home so he can get repaired.
 With the Captain's guidance, they make their way to the holo-detector, which, when inserted with a plant, will send the Axiom back to Earth.
 But Auto, still obeying a 700-year-old directive issued by Buy n Large CEO Shelby Forthright, is determined to stop them by tilting the ship.
 WALL-E drops the plant when he sideswipes the holo-detector, and Auto proceeds to close the holo-detector for good.
 WALL-E wedges himself underneath the holo-detector to keep it from shutting and gets crushed while EVE is occupied with saving the humans from being crushed by a train.
 The Captain finally relieves Auto of duty by switching Auto to Manual mode, which shuts Auto down.
 After Auto is defeated and the Captain rights the Axiom, EVE rushes over to the holo-detector and attempts to pry it open to free WALL-E, but to no avail.
 She quickly calls the other robots and humans to retrieve the plant.
 M-O finds the plant, and with help from the humans and robots lined up, EVE catches the plant and places it into the holo-detector, activating the device.
 EVE pulls a severely damaged WALL-E out as the Axiom initiates a hyperjump straight to Earth.

-As soon as they land, EVE rushes WALL-E back to his truck, where she repairs him and recharges him.
+As soon as they land, EVE rushes WALL-E back to his truck, where she quickly repairs him and recharges him.
 WALL-E wakes back up, but his memory is wiped clean and he reverts to his original programming and directive, oblivious to EVE, Hal, and his collection.
 EVE attempts to help him remember, but when all her efforts fail, she becomes heartbroken and sadly holds his hand like he had wanted and gives him a farewell "kiss".
 As EVE prepares to leave in sorrow, WALL-E's grip on her hand tightens.
 His eyes then adjust, and he calls her name, making her overjoyed.
 They kiss and the power of love reboots his memory.
 WALL-E is surprised upon waking up to see that they are holding hands.
 WALL-E and EVE help the Captain and Axiom passengers start a new life on Earth, and they spend the rest of their lives together helping restore the Earth back to normal.